epolevikov/Asgan/README.md

 ## Visualization

-Here is how the visualization looks like:
+Here is how the visualization for the test dataset looks like:

 <p align="center">
     <img src="https://github.com/epolevikov/Asgan/blob/master/example.png">